-In today’s business climate, ethics is more than simply taking the moral high road—it is a matter of self-preservation.
-Fraud examiners face many situations that require ethical reflection as part of their daily lives, and, often, there is no obvious line between right and wrong.
-Consequently, CFEs might find themselves on a slippery slope when it comes to determining the best course of action.
+Fraud examiners face many situations that require ethical reflection, and, often, there is no obvious line between right and wrong.
+Consequently, Certified Fraud Examiners (CFEs) might find themselves on a slippery slope when it comes to determining the best course of action.

 You Will Learn How To:

-Identify the benefits of having codes that govern the actions of professionals
+Identify the benefits of having codes of ethics, conduct and practice that govern the actions of professionals

-Examine the Certified Fraud Examiner Codes of Professional Ethics and Standards to understand how they apply to Certified Fraud Examiners
+Determine the ways in which the CFE Codes of Professional Ethics and Standards apply to CFEs

 Recognize why professionalism, diligence, ethical conduct, integrity and competence are important to anti-fraud professionals